 Occipital Neuralgia and Chiropractic Care

 A chiropractic approach to occipital neuralgia does more than just attack the symptoms.
 We’ll form a treatment plan that corrects the root problem, which is that the occipital nerve has been impaired.
-Through a proscribed series of spinal adjustments and decompression, we’ll work to make sure that your neck is properly aligned in order to take pressure off the nerve.
+Through a prescribed series of spinal adjustments and decompression, we’ll work to make sure that your neck is properly aligned in order to take pressure off the nerve.
 In this way, nutrients and healing fluids will flow back into the affected area, stimulating the healing process.

 If you or a loved one is suffering from occipital neuralgia, visit us at Zenaptic Chiropractic for a FREE consultation.
 We’ll investigate the possible causes and formulate a treatment plan that will help reduce the pain as quickly as possible while correcting the problem long term.
-We have a strong commitment to the health and wellbeing of all our patients.
+We have a strong commitment to the health and well-being of all our patients.
 Call today to start down the path to improved wellness!